Types of Appliances

 The Herbst® appliance reduces overjet by encouraging the lower jaw forward and the upper molars backward.
 This fixed appliance is used mostly for younger, growing children and is worn for about 12-15 months.

 The palatal expander "expands" (or widens) your upper jaw by putting gentle pressure on your upper molars each time an adjustment is made.
-Dr. Ross will instruct you about when and how to adjust your expander.
+Dr. Reese will instruct you about when and how to adjust your expander.
 When you achieve the desired expansion, you will wear the appliance for several months to solidify the expansion and to prevent regression.

 Separators or Spacers

 Separators are little rubber doughnuts that may be placed between your teeth to push them apart so that orthodontic bands may be placed during your next appointment.
 The separators will be removed before we place the bands.
 Separators do not mix well with sticky foods, toothpicks, or floss.